dhruvmeeena36/dhruvmeeena36/README.md

 ### 👨‍💻 About Me

-- 🌍 Based in India
+- 🌍 I'm based in India
-- 🎓 Pursuing B.Tech in Aerospace Engineering @ IIT Madras
-- 🧠 Currently exploring **Next.js**, **Three.js**, and advanced **ML/DL**
-- 🛠️ Building cool projects like portfolio sites, ML models, and full-stack apps
-- 🎥 I also run a [YouTube Channel](https://www.youtube.com/@DhruvIITMadras/videos) where I share coding, tech, and IIT life!
+- 🖥️ See my portfolio at: [My Portfolio](https://dhruv-portfolio-peach.vercel.app/)
+- ✉️ You can contact me at: [dhruvmeena2981@gmail.com](mailto:dhruvmeena2981@gmail.com)
+- 🧠 I'm learning **Data Science**
+- 🤝 I'm open to internships in **Web Development** related profiles
+- 😄 I write code that sometimes works and often surprises me — in both good and mysterious ways!

 ---